timmyfaraday/MultiStateSystems.jl/docs/src/indices.md

 ## Introduction

-Indices are an attempt to quantitatively assess the reliability of a system using a single numerical value.
+Indices attempt to quantitatively assess the reliability of a system using a single numerical value.

 ## Expected Energy Not Served (EENS) [MWh]